hoodiecrow/thtcl/README.md

 }
 ```

-__eprogn__ evaluates expressions in a list in sequence, returning the value of the last
+__ebegin__ evaluates expressions in a list in sequence, returning the value of the last
 one.
+This is generally not very interesting unless the expressions have side effects.

 ```
-proc eprogn {exps env} {
+proc ebegin {exps env} {
     set v [list]
     foreach exp $exps {
         set v [evaluate $exp $env]